 By making their roles challenging will help stave off the risk of staff feeling like they’re stuck in a rut.
 You should find they’ll be less likely to move on, or in reality won’t move on so quickly as they might have otherwise.

-Developing staff skills is an easy solution to an age-old problem of workplace boredom.
+Developing staff skills is an easy solution to the age-old problem of workplace boredom.
 Perhaps it’s strange then that still employees cite lack of challenges as the primary reason to leave, and organisations aren’t responding.

 Employer branding begins at home

 Current employees will be your best advocates, provided they’re happy.
-Candidates frequently use the testimonials from current employees in the research as to whether to join a company or not.
+Candidates frequently use testimonials from current employees in the research as to whether to join a company or not.

 Use testimonials on your website or encourage employees to leave reviews on sites where staff talk about where they work.
 Recruitment company Glassdoor is one of the most widely used in terms of encouraging testimonials.

 Encourage staff to use social media to post about fun events that have taken place in the company.
 Staff posting about these things, whether corporate team building or a night out, will show your company as an exciting place to be and a vibrant place to work.
-If someone likes it enough to post about it their spare time it shows you to be an employer that promotes a happy workplace.
+If someone likes it enough to post about it in their spare time it shows you to be an employer that promotes a happy workplace.

 Employer branding measurement